-Dad’s official dog tag (above) and his POW dog tag (No. 56515) from Stalag IXC.
+Dad’s official dog tag (above) and his POW dog tag (No. 56515) from Stalag IX-C

-Dad said, following liberation, he stayed temporarily at a German home.
+Following liberation, Dad said, he stayed temporarily at a German home.

-While some of the other POWs were busy plundering the family’s home of all the treasures they could find, dad said, he did end up taking a small silver spoon as a souvenir.
+While some of the other POWs were busy plundering the family’s home of all the treasures they could find, Dad said, he did end up taking a small silver spoon as a souvenir.

-In addition, he said, a German woman gave him an Iron Cross—one of Germany’s highest honors--and a Nazi War Merit Cross Second Class medal that had at one time belonged to her boyfriend.
+In addition, he said, a German woman gave him an Iron Cross—one of Germany’s highest honors—and a Nazi War Merit Cross Second Class medal that had at one time belonged to her boyfriend.